PatMatch: Fix Industrial Parts Lookup

 • Python + FastHTML web backend

-• OpenAI embeddings + GPT-4o-mini for parsing
+• GPT-4o-mini for blob parsing ($0.15/1M tokens)

-• Vector database (Pinecone/Weaviate) for fuzzy matching
+• Vector database (Pinecone/Weaviate) for cosine similarity search

 • LangGraph agents for multi-step reasoning